mooseyscountrygarden.com » Rose Garden » Modern Shrub Roses « Colourbreak Rose | Friesia Rose »

 Flower Carpet roses are probably the most widely grown set of roses in New Zealand.
 The original bright pink variety (shunned by rose connoisseurs) is vibrant in colour and fills in the rose-flowering gap in my garden.

-Bright Pink Flower Carpet Rose
+Bright Pink Flower Carpet Roses

 Over the years different colours of Flower Carpet rose have appeared in the nurseries.
 I grow nearly all of the available varieties.
 I like the white rose, and grow this at edges of the garden.
 The apple blossom pink is modest in growth, and grows with accompanying catmint in the house patio garden.
-Over the water race I grow a pale yellow shrub, and the single velvet red variety.
-My latest purchases include a coral variety, whose flower colour is more pink than the name suggests.

-Light Pink Flower Carpet Rose
+Flower Carpet Roses

 When the first, bright pink Flower Carpet rose was advertised in New Zealand it captured the imagination of all - particularly non-gardeners, and those who were rose-wimps.
 It announced itself as a ground-cover rose which flowered continuously for ten months of the year and was non-pruning - only needing a light annual clipping with shears.

-The city councils started mass planting Flower Carpet roses on traffic islands, and in heavily polluted city areas.
+Apparently it also was a non-spray rose.
+You can imagine how many shrubs were sold!
+The local council started mass planting Flower Carpet roses on traffic islands, and in heavily polluted city areas.
 I imagine there was a time when every home which had a rose had a bright pink Flower Carpet rose.

 A Country Garden Rose